chuva-inc/captcha/README.txt

   error: unknown CAPTCHA session ID'.

 Configuration:
-  The configuration page is at admin/user/captcha, here you can configure the CAPTCHA module and enable challenges for the desired forms.
+  The configuration page is at admin/user/captcha, where you can configure the CAPTCHA module and enable challenges for the desired forms.
   You can also tweak the image CAPTCHA to your liking.